soxueren/atsd/integration/alteryx/README.md

    ![](images/entity.png)

 10. **Output Data** tool.
-Choose ODBC Connection as before and enter a name for the _existing_ metric, in this case `inflation.cpi.composite.price`.
-Create a new metric in ATSD if necessary.
+Choose ODBC Connection as before and enter a name for the new metric, in this case `inflation.cpi.composite.price`.
-    Edit **Output Options** and **Table/FieldName SQL Style** options in the configuration dialog.
+    Edit **Output Options** in the configuration dialog.

     ![](images/metric_name.png)